udiazr/f401cc-audio/README.md

 It is barely audible unless you have a good pitch.

 ### TODO:
-I need a start/unplug to avoid noises.
+Utilize two Timers to avoid crosstalk between the channel (tracks are too close) I need a start/unplug to avoid noises.
 Sometimes produces noises, reset it.